Bilocation: Hinduism and Buddhism

 It is also one of the siddhis of Hinduism and Buddhism.
 Several prominent Hindu gurus, including Neem Karoli Baba, Sri Yukteswar and Lahiri Mahasaya, have been reported to have this ability.

 Christianity

 The history of Christianity contains many reports of miraculous bilocations.
 Among the earliest of these is the apparition of Our Lady of the Pillar.
 This is an alleged appearance of the Virgin Mary in Caesaraugusta, Spain, in the year 40 AD, at a time when she is believed to have been still alive and living in Jerusalem.

-Other Christian figures said to have experienced bilocation include Catherine de' Ricci, Saint Drogo, Anthony of Padua, Francis of Paola, Francis Xavier, Martin de Porres, María de Ágreda, Alphonsus Liguori, Gerard Majella and Padre Pio.
+Other Christian figures said to have experienced bilocation include Catherine de' Ricci, Saint Drogo, Anthony of Padua, Francis of Paola, Francis Xavier, Martin de Porres, María de Ágreda, Natuzza Evolo Alphonsus Liguori, Gerard Majella and Padre Pio.

 However, some Catholic philosophers disagree as to whether a person can really be physically located in two places at once, or whether the bilocations of the saints only take the form of non-substantial apparitions.